echilaka1/may-leet-code-challenge/README.md

 - First Unique Character in a String: Given a string, find the first non-repeating character in it and return it's index.
 If it doesn't exist, return -1.

 - Majority Element: Given an array of size n, find the majority element.
 The majority element is the element that appears more than ⌊ n/2 ⌋ times.
 You may assume that the array is non-empty and the majority element always exist in the array.

+- Cousins In Binary Tree: In a binary tree, the root node is at depth 0, and children of each depth k node are at depth k+1.
+Two nodes of a binary tree are cousins if they have the same depth, but have different parents.
+We are given the root of a binary tree with unique values, and the values x and y of two different nodes in the tree.
+Return true if and only if the nodes corresponding to the values x and y are cousins.